Kindly note that we may get commission if a company is mentioned in this post; which does not affect you in any way.

 Could this be one of the signs it’s time to breakup?
 I knew I should feel distinctively drawn to him.
 I should want to be with him way more than I could imagine.
 I should want to give all of myself to him.
 I should want to make future plans with him and look forward to seeing him.
-But I didn’t.
-And I couldn’t change it no matter how hard my effort was.
+But that’s not the case; and I couldn’t change it no matter how hard my effort was.
 There was a way I want to feel about him but I just couldn’t feel that way.
-And nothing I did could force that.
+And nothing I did could make that happen.

 There was this constant doubt deep down that wouldn’t wear off.
 I tried so hard to break loose from it, block it out, disregard it, and pretend this shrewish feeling would eventually disappear.
 But my heart wasn’t skipping a beat, the spark I felt at the beginning of the relationship was long gone.
 I no longer have butterflies thinking about him.
 It felt as if I’m slowly withdrawing.
 Occasionally, I would find myself asking, should I break up with him?